JH7/ios-video-error-blaze/README.md

 ## Bug Description
 Opening the camera on iOS Safari results in a non-displaying video stream if using Blaze.
 If React is used, the video is displaying as expected.
 Tested on an iPad Air 2 with iOS version 14.4.2.
 Also tested on an iPhone X with iOS version 14.6 yielding same error.
 Interestingly, the error was *not* present on an iPhone 11 with iOS version 14.2.
 After updating this iPhone to iOS 14.6, the error appeared.
 So it has to do something with the camera permission requesting / video element within Blaze and with a change that appeared within iOS version 14.2 and 14.4.2.

+## Workaround
+As a workaround the `<video>` element needs to be added to the DOM via JavaScript directly.
+The `test-meteor-blaze` project shows the workaround in [`test-meteor-blaze/imports/workaround.js`](test-meteor-blaze/imports/workaround.js).

 ## Bug Replication
 There is also a "plain" HTML version in `test-html` which also seems to work.